This MSU pre-college program gives young people a chance to experience college life, learn new ideas and skills, and meet people from across Michigan.

 Parents, teachers, 4-H volunteers and others who work with and on behalf of young people and families can become involved in character education.

 Character education is the process of learning common attitudes, beliefs and behaviors that are important for people to have as responsible citizens.
 Good character education can provide ground rules for life for adults and young people, and it stresses the importance of helping children learn and practice behaviors that reflect universal ethical values.

-Character education helps children become:
+Character education helps children and youth become:

 - Conscious of the right thing to do.